Great Ocean Road traffic conditions

 The Great Ocean Road is OPEN to all traffic

-The Victorian Government has announced $53 million funding of geotechnical hazard mitigation works of the Great Ocean Road.
+The Victorian Government announced in December 2016, $53 million in funding for geotechnical hazard mitigation works for the Great Ocean Road.

-The package, which was revealed on 20 December 2016, will go towards the installation of further roadside remediation works such as rock netting and retaining walls along the length of the touring route.
+The package will fund the installation of further roadside remediation works such as rock netting and retaining walls.

 This investment is on top of the $50 million the State Government is joint funding with the Commonwealth for capital works and maintenance on the Great Ocean Road.

 The community has had its say on the appearance of the roadside retaining walls at Paddy’s Path by choosing a light basalt rock from Colac to be attached to concrete panels.

 The community will also be consulted on planting and other elements of the project.

 What are we doing to ensure the road stays open?